 A rich hygenic macro system and runtime introspection allows for a wide breadth of programmatic expression.
 Bend the language to your needs rather than bending your needs to the language.

 Passerine’s VM is written in Rust.
 A well-designed FFI allows each language to communicate with each other, allowing for rich usage of each language’s libraries.
-Passerine’s memory management technique, vaporization, also plays friendly with Rust’s borrow checker, allowing for easy integration.
+Passerine’s memory management technique, inductive type vaporization, also plays friendly with Rust’s borrow checker, allowing for easy integration with existing Rust codebases.

 If you're wondering what Passerine is all about, here's a brief overview of the language and it's (planned) features